MotionSpell/DVB-MABR-Tool/README.md

      ```

 3. **Running Examples:**
-   - The repository provides an example script (`run_example.sh`) using gpac generated content via the avgen filter to demonstrate the sequential execution of server and gateway modes.
-This script can be executed to automatically run the server followed by the gateway.
+   - The repository provides a script (`run_servers.sh`) using the TAD streaming content to demonstrate the sequential execution of server and gateway modes.
+This script can be executed to automatically run the servers.
    - Example usage:
      ```bash
-     ./run_example_1.sh
+     ./run_servers.sh
      ```
+     Than chose wich TAD stream to excute

 4. **Viewing the Stream:**
    - After launching the application, you can use Theoplayer or GPAC player to view the stream.
 The playback link will be provided in the terminal output for gateway mode.